oracle-livelabs/converged/obaas/microtx/microtx.md

 1. Update the service discovery for the Account application

-   The updated Account application withe JAX-RS will not coexist with the Eureka client, so you need to remove it.
+   The updated Account application with JAX-RS will not coexist with the Eureka client, so you need to remove it.
 As noted earlier, you are using a version of the LRA client library that only works with JAX-RS, which imposes some limitations.
 When a new version of the library with Spring REST support is available, these limitations will be removed.

    To remove the Eureka client from the Account application: